 Notes: Required of all theatre majors in the design and technical studies track.
-Prerequisite(s): THE 270

 This course is designed to introduce the student to the fundamentals of costume design.
 Emphasis will be placed on historical research, applying conceptual thought, and developing character.
 Students will be exposed to costuming materials and design techniques, as well as historical costume period.